Workiva/dart_dev/README.md

 ## Format on save
 dart_dev can be used to facilitate formatting on save inside of JetBrains IDEs.
 For setup instructions, see below.

-__NOTE:__ This functionality is reliant upon the `pub run dart_dev` process running at least version `3.6.0` of this tool.
-Ensure that your `pubspec.yaml` specifies an appropriate version range, otherwise the method described below will not work.
-Another limitt only recognize the `FormatTool` and `OverReactFormatTool`.
-If you use a custom formatter, this will not work for you.

 ### A Note on VS Code
 A VS code extension exists to run either `dartfmt` or `over_react_format` on save.
 For information on it, see [its project](vs-code-formatter).
 However, that VS Code extension does not run `dart_dev`, but rather has its own logic to run a formatting command.

 ### JetBrains IDEs (WebStorm, IntelliJ, etc.)
 Webstorm exposes a File Watcher utility that can be used to run commands when a file saves.
 For this approach, all you need to do is set up the file watcher.
 Shoutout to @patkujawa-wf for creating the original inspiration of this solution!

-__NOTE:__ There are three basic limitations when using this file watcher:
+__NOTE:__ Before setting up the watcher, there are three basic limitations when using it:
-1. dart_dev's minimum must be at least version `3.6.0`.
+1. dart_dev's minimum must be at least version `3.6.0` in the projects that uses the watcher.
 1. Only dart_dev's `FormatTool` and OverReact Format's `OverReactFormatTool` are supported.
 1. Literals need to be used when possible when configuring the formatter.
 This primarily pertains to the formatter tool itself and setting the property that is responsible for line-length.
 For example:
     ```dart